 Clinicians caring for patients with autoimmune thyroid disease should be aware of the association with celiac disease and consider testing if symptoms occur.
 Unexplained increasing need for levothyroxine or treatment-refractory hypothyroidism should also lead to celiac disease testing.
 Correspondingly, patients with celiac disease should be screened for thyroid disease.

-The exact etiology is unclear but is felt to be due to nutritionally derived abnormalities in mineralization.
+The exact etiology is unclear but may be due to nutritionally derived abnormalities in mineralization.
 It is mostly found in children, at the time of the formation of secondary teeth.

 Vitamin K deficiency may lead to a coagulopathy.